 In 1850, cannabis was a part of the American pharmacopeia and was used until the Marihuana Tax Act was put into effect in 1937.
 There have been several conspiracies as to why this happened – like King Cotton was terrified of the power of hemp and Big Pharma taking over the medical industry.
 Either way, generations have known about the positive effects of cannabis and now we are finally catching back on.

 Currently, there is an opioid crisis in America as thousands of individuals are developing addictions to prescription drugs made legally and prescribed legally.
 Cannabis has been a proven alternative to several opioids as even retired athletes have vouched for medicinal cannabis use as opposed to highly addictive pills they are given in locker rooms.

 One of the main arguments advocates for cannabis prohibition have against the plant is that we do not know exactly what it does.
 With that being said, cannabis is currently a Schedule 1 drug, which means the government believes it has no medicinal benefits.
 If cannabis becomes legalized scientists are then able to study the plant and see exactly what it does to our body, both good and bad so we can use it for the former and prevent the latter.

-CBD is the future of the pharmaceutical industry as patients are now more focused on what is going into their bodies.
+CBD is the future of the pharmaceutical industry as consumers are now more focused on what is going into their bodies.
 Gone are the days where individuals just pop whatever pills their doctor gives them – they want to know what it is and how it will effect them.
-Several people are even opting for holistic forms of medicine, and that is where CBD comes into play.
 The FDA has already approved the first ever drug derived from the nonpsychoactive component in cannabis CBD, Epidiolex, which helps treat epilepsy.
-It's only a matter of time before there is a whole line of drugs derived from the plant all with plentiful benefits for the patients and all for the better of this country and humankind.
+It's only a matter of time before there is a whole line of drugs derived from the plant all with plentiful benefits for the consumers and all for the better of this country and humankind.